nasa/cumulus/docs/development/forked-pr.md

      $ git checkout -b from-<name-of-the-branch> master

-2. Push the new branch to github
+1. Push the new branch to github

-3. Change the destination of the forked PR to the new branch that was just pushed
+1. Change the destination of the forked PR to the new branch that was just pushed

 ![screenshot 2018-10-12 14 37 49](https://user-images.githubusercontent.com/1933118/46869547-80d31480-ce2c-11e8-9d2f-b8e1ea01fdb6.png)

-5. If the travis tests passed merge the forked PR to the new branch
+1. Merge the forked PR to the new branch

-6. Merge the new branch to master
+1. If the travis tests, merge the new branch to master